White Nancy Spotted Dead Nettle

 Other Names: Deadnettle, Creeping Lamium

-White Nancy Spotted Dead Nettle features beautiful spikes of white flowers rising above the foliage from mid spring to early fall, which are most effective when planted in groupings.
-It's attractive oval leaves remain silver in color with distinctive forest green edges throughout the season.
+White Nancy Spotted Dead Nettle has masses of beautiful spikes of white flowers rising above the foliage from mid spring to early fall, which are most effective when planted in groupings.
+Its attractive oval leaves remain silver in color with distinctive forest green edges throughout the season.
 The fruit is not ornamentally significant.

 White Nancy Spotted Dead Nettle is a dense herbaceous perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.